Recent graduate, Simon Page shares his thoughts on the iMod Education SEO Online Course

 Over the next number of lessons, you encounter some topics that you are aware of as a typical user – namely the speed of websites and using Google on mobiles – which make it quite a few lessons that are easily relatable.
 And then I started reading the lesson on “Local SEO”:

 Why is the nearest doughnut shop not on Google Maps?

 EVERY BUSINESS NEEDS TO DO THIS PART OF THE COURSE FOR THE LOVE OF FRANK SINATRA

 Simon’s anecdote follows:

 I once discovered a field by trusting a local listing.
-Yes, a store had an address that I travelled many miles to reach, only to discover it didn’t exist and what was in front of me was very large field.
+Yes, a store had an address that I travelled many miles to reach, only to discover it didn’t exist and what was in front of me was a very large field.
 I tried calling them but the phone number didn’t work.
 An hour of my life that I will never get back.
 The field didn’t even have a park with a swing.

-Ok so that made me feel better.
+Ok, so that made me feel better.
 So did the lesson.

 Even this image is optimized

-I finished the last practical before moving onto the final two lessons, namely covering the ever changing nature of Google and how to audit a website for SEO purposes.
+I finished the last practical before moving onto the final two lessons, namely covering the ever-changing nature of Google and how to audit a website for SEO purposes.
 Which left the final exam.

-For the record procrastination is a terrible thing.
+For the record, procrastination is a terrible thing.
 Especially when faced with a final hurdle.
 But I (eventually) tackled the exam head on – and it wasn’t as half tricky as I thought it was (but challenging, nonetheless).